August 23, 1973: The day Ilie Nastase was crowned the first world No 1 in ATP history

 On Monday, August 23, 1973, he published the first “ATP International Player Rankings”, featuring 186 players, with Ilie Nastase as the first world No 1 in its history.
 Ironically, the Romanian was not one of the biggest supporters of this ranking system, where, according to his words “everyone has a number hanging over them”.
 At the start, the ATP rankings, once printed, were simply pinned in the locker rooms, which remained for a while the only way for the players to find out their ranking.

-Although a few players, like Nastase, entertained a form of nostalgia for the good old days, the ATP rankings were a success, according to one of its founders, Charlie Pasarell: “The ATP Rankings changed everything.
+Although a few players, like Nastase, entertained a form of nostalgia for the good old days, the ATP rankings were a success, according to one of its founders, Charlie Pasarell, who said, “The ATP Rankings changed everything.
 In August 1973, the most deserving, qualified players that entered events regardless of their nationality were guaranteed participation.
 This was the biggest impact of the ATP Rankings to the worldwide tour.”

 Stan Smith also shared this opinion: “All the players were on the same page as to the importance of it for the game.
 It was perhaps the most important asset of the ATP as we established our union and helped a healthy growth of the game.”